HOW LOW CAN CUBA GO?

 Industry analysts point to a confluence of factors: rising travel costs, inflationary pressure on airline tickets and hotel rates, and greater competition from other global destinations offering comparable beach and resort experiences at lower prices.
 Higher visa requirements and limited direct flight options have further complicated travel planning for some Caribbean markets.

 Despite these declines, the regional tourism picture is mixed rather than dire.
-Many Caribbean islands continue to draw strong interest, and overall visitor numbers across the region have stayed resilient — buoyed by robust demand from markets such as the United States and Canada in 2024.
+Many Caribbean islands continue to draw strong interest, and overall visitor numbers across the region have stayed resilient, buoyed by robust demand from markets such as the United States and Canada.

 Topic